thoughtsunificator/instagram-dm-unsender/README.md

 ## Use cases

-- One possible use case would be people wanting to switch to fediverse want to "remove" all their messages from Meta's platform.
+- One possible use case would be people wanting to switch to fediverse and want to "remove" all their messages from Meta's platform.

 ## How does it work ?